The repair commands allow you to: create and update a repair (ad-hoc or scheduled), and change selected parameters while a repair is running.

 --intensity

-¶How many token ranges per shard to repair in a single Scylla node at the same time.
-It can be a decimal between (0,1), in that case it specifies percent of shards that can be repaired in parallel on a repair master node.
-Zero (0) is a special value, the number of token ranges is adjusted to the maximum supported by node (see max_repair_ranges_in_parallel in Scylla logs).
+¶How many token ranges to repair in a single Scylla node at the same time.
+Zero (0) is a special value, the number of token ranges is adjusted to the maximum supported (see repair docs for more information).
 Changing the intensity impacts repair granularity if you need to resume it, the higher the value the more work on resume.
+If you set intensity to a value greater than the maximum supported by the node, intensity will be capped at that maximum.
+See effectively used intensity value in the display of ‘sctool progress repair’ command.

 Default value: 1